pikawika/VUB-RL/project/README.md

 ## Custom gym environment

 For the creation of the custom Gym environment, the [Gym documentation](https://www.gymlibrary.ml/content/environment_creation/) was used together with the supplied [Gym Examples GitHub repo](https://github.com/Farama-Foundation/gym-examples).
-To gain better insight on our connect four specific environment, comparable projects were studied such as those by [Andrei Suiu et al](https://github.com/IASIAI/gym-connect-four), [David Cotton](https://github.com/davidcotton/gym-connect4) and [Daniel Hernandez](https://github.com/Danielhp95/gym-connect4).
+To gain better insight into our connect four specific environment, comparable projects were studied such as those by [Andrei Suiu et al](https://github.com/IASIAI/gym-connect-four), [David Cotton](https://github.com/davidcotton/gym-connect4) and [Daniel Hernandez](https://github.com/Danielhp95/gym-connect4).

 A v2 of the gym environment is also made, this differs from the original gym implementation in the way that it tries to mirror a Petting Zoo environment.
 This was important since the original environments of Gym don't have multi-agent settings.
 Petting Zoo does provide multi-agent settings in a semi-standardized manner.
-Due to it's popularity, this means most libraries supporting multi-agent gym environments rely on the Petting Zoo style of implementation.
+Due to its popularity, this means most libraries supporting multi-agent gym environments rely on the Petting Zoo style of implementation.

 <hr>

-## Running the code
+## Opening the notebooks

 An Anaconda environment based on Python 3.8.10 was used for this homework.
 More information on this environment can be found in the [Anaconda environment documentation for the project](../../documentation/README.md).